bilgrami/soundraw/README.md

 }
 ```

 To assist with troubleshooting, parameters that result in errors are stored in the output/$today/errors directory.
 The corresponding error file will be named according to the pattern "$today_ts-$param_file_name-errors.csv".
+See screenshot section for details.

 This setup ensures that you can easily locate and review any parameters that did not yield the expected results, facilitating a smoother and more efficient error-handling process.